Dashron V5 — Full Synthwave

 First, I adore JSX.

-• This entire project is typescript, so having type hints/safety all the way through to the HTML is wonderful.
+• This entire project is typescript, so having type hints/safety from the API calls to the HTML is wonderful.
+If I change an API call I’m immediately notified of everything I need to fix.

-• Having clear imports for components makes debugging far easier than tracking down template files based on convention, or partial file paths.
+• Having clear imports for components makes debugging far easier than organization based on a convention I will surely forget.

 • I prefer to put rendering logic into the template rather than the controllers, keeping it in the same file as the html and far away from the data retrieval.
 This is difficult with handlebars, as it has a limited amount of functionality.
 With React, I can transform anything into HTML, any way I want.